 Currently, what are the main challenges in the treatment of superficial femoral artery lesions?

 Thomas Zeller: The main challenge in the treatment of superficial femoral artery disease is severe calcification which is the main predictor for acute and long-term treatment failure.
 Even if the use of re-entry devices and retrograde access techniques allow crossing severely calcified lesions in almost all cases, acute recoil limits the durability of the intervention.
-Residual stenosis has been identified as predictor for loss of patency.
+Residual stenosis has been identified as a predictor for loss of patency.
 Even dedicated stents with high compression resistance are not able to result in residual stenosis less than 30% in such lesions.
 Plaque excision or plaque modulation in such lesions is limited by the mostly subintimal crossing attempt.

-Dennis Gable: I feel the main issues in treatment of superficial femoral artery lesions are for providers to choose which device to use in their patient and for which lesions.
-Cost of different devices is also a big issue especially in the current healthcare environment of cost reduction/control.
+Dennis Gable: I feel the main issues in the treatment of superficial femoral artery lesions are for providers to choose which device to use in their patients and for which lesions.
+The cost of different devices is also a big issue especially in the current healthcare environment of cost reduction/control.
 Most physicians will use what they are “comfortable” with or what they have “experience” with but many of the devices out on the market have very little data to back up their use.
 Many devices quote results of patency or target lesion revascularisation at 12 months but longer follow-up is more beneficial and we are finally seeing some studies/devices that have data out through three and four years.

 If one reviews and really studies the available data, several things come in to play.
 First, many of the devices and studies that quote treatment of “long” lesions really only offer data to support use in lesions up to 10 or 11cm.
 I would call that a medium length lesion as opposed to long lesions of 20–30cm.
 While many of the stents available have comparable results for medium lesions, none have shown consistent outcomes in long lesions over 10 to 12cm with patency or target lesion revascularisation beyond 24 months except the Viabahn stent.
-Conversely, for medium lesions under 10cm and given the cost of the device, Viabahn has no different outcomes than many of the bare metal stents and therefore is likely not worth the cost difference in treatment of these shorter lesions.
+Conversely, for medium lesions under 10cm and given the cost of the device, Viabahn has no different outcomes than many of the bare metal stents and therefore is likely, not worth the cost difference in treatment of these shorter lesions.
 There are some patients in the recent Zilver PTX study that have longer lesions of over 20cm but the mean lesion length in the study is 9.9cm and the patients in the “registry” arm do not offer any reliable level 1 or 2 data simply due to it being a registry report.
-Some of the devices available are currently reimbursed very well and therefore are very popular but there is very little data (if any reliable data) that supports a reasonable patency beyond 12 months.
+Some of the devices available are currently reimbursed very well and therefore are very popular but there is very little data (if any reliable data) that supports reasonable patency beyond 12 months.
 The use of these devices, especially given their high cost, is questionable in my opinion.

 Finally, I feel that we often are grading device success based on target lesions revascularisation or patency but perhaps we should be evaluating these treatment modalities in new studies going forward for limb salvage and quality of life as well in order to determine the best “treatment modality” to use.